From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control: Applications

 \end{example}

-\begin{example}[FRF-based simulation using noisy data] We consider again the unstable batch reactor represented by~\eqref{eq:td-system} with~\eqref{eq:AB}.
+\begin{example}[Data-driven simulation using noisy data] We consider again the linearized four-tank system~\eqref{eq:4TS}.
 However, we now consider a more realistic setting with noisy data.
 To generate this data, we replace~\eqref{eq:td-system-output} by to incorporate measurements noise.
-Since the system is unstable, we collect our off-line data in a closed-loop measurement setup~\cite[Chapter~10]{Soderstrom1989}, as depicted in Fig,~\ref{fig:closed-loop-meas}, with the stabilizing controller In this closed-loop measurement setup, the input $u_k\in\mathbb{R}^{2}$ consists of the output of the controller on top of which we inject a signal $\{d_k\}_{k\in\mathbb{Z}}$ with $d_k\in\mathbb{R}^{2}$ for all $k\in\mathbb{Z}$.
-We conduct two experiments to collect our off-line data, in which we each excite only one element of the injected signal $d_k$ using a multi-sine.
-To be precise, for experiment $e\in\mathcal{E}$, we inject the signal $d^e_k$ given by
+We conduct $E=n_u=2$ experiments to collect our off-line data, in each of which we excite only one direction of the input $u_k$ using a multi-sine.
+For experiment $e\in\mathcal{E}$, we use input $u^e_k$ given by